Vvamp/WordleCrack-CLI/README.md

 ![License Badge](https://img.shields.io/github/license/Vvamp/WordleCrack-CLI.svg?)
 # WordleCrack-CLI

 Hello there!
 Welcome to WordleCrack-CLI, a simple Python tool to assist in solving Wordle.
-This project is created by [Vvamp](https://github.com/Vvamp) and licensed under the MIT license.

 WordleCrack-CLI helps you to whittle down the list of possible words in a Wordle game using simple syntax commands.
 The idea is to narrow down the potential words based on information from the game, like known letters and their positions.